OEUG99/Knowledge-Garden/logseq/version-files/base/pages/Projects___CHIP-8.md

 - This project began as a personal exploration into the captivating world of emulation - a field of computing that blends low-level computer architecture with intricate operations.
-Through my love of
+Through my love of retro video games, the idea of creating a CHIP-8 Emulator and Assembler took root.